vsoch/vsoch.github.io/_posts/2020/2020-02-24-natachabot.md

 was one of my family members that has a lot of interesting political and art-related commentary on social media.
 I started with the
 <a href="https://github.com/rtlee9/Trump-bot" target="_blank">Trump bot</a>,
-which is uses a <a href="https://github.com/larspars/word-rnn">word level rnn</a>
+which is uses a <a href="https://github.com/larspars/word-rnn" target="_blank">word level RNN</a>
-trained on a large corpus (either Trump speeches or my social media posts).
+(recurrent neural network) trained on a large corpus (either Trump speeches or my social media posts).
 You can read more about the original project
 <a href="https://eightportions.com/2016-11-03-Trump-bot/" target="_blank">here</a>.
-I generally wanted to:
+I wanted to:

 <ol class="custom-counter">
 <li>Reproduce the training and sampling to write up for others</li>